Corporate Responsibility Group

 The Corporate Responsibility Group (CRG) was a training and development network for corporate responsibility (CR) and sustainability practitioners in the United Kingdom.
 Founded in 1987, it was succeeded in January 2015 by spin-off Institute of Corporate Responsibility and Sustainability (ICRS).

-History and governance
+History

 The group was founded in 1987, as a not-for-profit organisation run by a volunteer board of corporate responsibility practitioners.

 The Institute of Corporate Responsibility and Sustainability was created by CRG in 2014 to respond to the need for an organisation that supports the personal and professional development of individuals in CR, sustainability or related functions.

-Representing the profession

-CRG undertakes research every few years on the state of its profession.
+CRG undertook research every few years on the state of its profession.
 Its 2009 study found that 84% of corporate responsibility professionals considered the discipline to be a mainstream business issue, compared to 72% in 2006 survey.

 In 2011 the group announced that it would create a professional body for individual corporate responsibility practitioners in the UK, distinct from the group's current organisation-membership model.